 To sum up, during the whole 2017, foreign inflows from the merchandise exports, tourism and remittances increased by 1 413 million USD.
 At the same time, increase in outflow on imports totaled 684.8 million of USD.
 Accordingly, positive pressure on CA was observed in the whole 2017.
-In January 2018 foreign inflows from the international exports, tourism and remittances increased by 229.7 million USD, while outflow on imports increased by 91.4 million USD.
-As a result, in January there was positive pressure on CA.
+In January-April 2018 foreign inflows from the international exports, tourism and remittances increased by 421 million USD, while outflow on imports increased by 512 million USD.
+As a result, in the first four months there was negative pressure on CA, mainly due to the increasing import.